 A child once labelled weak will internalize this idea of being poor at math and will never believe in his own ability to excel at math.
 Similarly, a child once labelled strong will stop making efforts to improve further.
-We need learning systems which promote growth mind-sets instead of fixed mind-sets.
+We need learning systems that promote growth mindsets instead of fixed mindsets.

-This unfortunate reality applies to millions of kids out there.
+The curiosity of the children is being destroyed day by day.
+The example discussed earlier is the unfortunate reality that applies to millions of kids out there.
 The lack of a strong math learning foundation means that they would never become what they could have, and they lose out on harnessing their full potential later on in life.